Get Out of Debt Alternatives

 Nonprofit credit counseling from an NFCC member agency, like InCharge Debt Solutions, can help you pay off your credit card debt faster and at lower interest rates.
 You can get started online or call InCharge directly.
 When you call a certified credit counselor, this professional will ask you a series of questions in order to identify the root cause of your financial distress.
 Before they can recommend a solution to your problem, they must have a thorough understanding of your debt situation.
 Next, the counselor will conduct a financial analysis by completing a monthly spending plan and budget.
 This will provide an insight into how much money you are spending each month versus your total monthly income and help determine which solution meets your individual needs.

 After conducting your financial analysis and budget, your counselor might suggest the do-it-yourself approach, which will include completing self-help educational programs on budgeting, money management, and credit.
-By going it alone, you may be negotiating with your creditors, paying off debts with the highest interest rates first, obtaining a second job and cutting up your credit cards.
+By going it alone, you may be negotiating with your creditors, paying off debts with the highest interest rates first, obtaining a second job, cutting up your credit cards and lowering your expenses.
 While this way is certainly very effective, it is important to note that this requires strong will and self-discipline to follow this approach through completion.

 When negotiating with creditors, you will find that some are willing to negotiate lower payments or interest rates, or waive late charges and other fees, because they realize that it’s better to receive some of the money owed than none of it.
 But you will have to ask yourself if you have the ability and temperament to conduct difficult, time-consuming negotiations alone.

 Debt Management Program (DMP)